cloudfoundry-attic/bosh-lite/README.md

 ## Troubleshooting

 1. Starting over again is often the quickest path to success; you can use `vagrant destroy` from the base directory of this project to remove the VM.
-1. To start with a new VM; just execute the appropriate `vagrant up` command, optionally passing in the provider as shown in the earlier sections.
+1. To start with a new VM, just execute the appropriate `vagrant up` command, optionally passing in the provider as shown in the earlier sections.

 ## Manage your local boxes

 We publish pre-built Vagrant boxes on Amazon S3.
-It is recommened to use the latest boxes.
+It is recommended to use the latest boxes.

 ### Download latest boxes